jsoref/hive/hcatalog/src/test/e2e/templeton/README.txt

 Sqoop export command require table already exists in the database, a table "PERSON" need to be created under the default database of the RDBMS installed.

-Here is the schema of the table writen in MySQL:
+Here is the schema of the table written in MySQL:
     CREATE TABLE `world`.`person` (
     `id` INT NOT NULL,
     `name` VARCHAR(45) NULL,